zingale/phy504/docs/source/tools.rst

   This is a source-to-source compiler that can help clarify what some complex C++ patterns are actually doing.

+* IDE One: https:://ideone.com

+  An online compiler that will build and run your code.

 * GodBolt: https://godbolt.org/

   This is a compiler explorer -- it will show you the assembly code